hazelcast/hazelcast-reference-manual/daux/docs/2300_WAN_Replication/1300_Hazelcast_WAN_Replication_with_Solace.md

 This section explains how you can integrate Hazelcast's WAN replication with [Solace](http://www.solacesystems.com/) messaging platform.
 With this integration, you can publish and consume WAN replication events to/from Solace appliances.

-Solace, the most powerful global enterprise messaging solution, combines with Hazelcast, the fastest in-memory data grid, to drive efficiencies in the processing of global data workloads.
-This Solace-Hazelcast joint solution enables multi-cloud and hybrid-cloud replication of Hazelcast clusters for worldwide operation.
-It enables enterprise grade reliability, WAN scale-out and low latency cluster replication.
+Solace combines with Hazelcast to drive efficiencies in the processing of global data workloads.
+This joint solution enables multi-cloud and hybrid-cloud replication of Hazelcast clusters.
+Please see [Hazelcast-Solace partnership](https://hazelcast.com/partner/solace/) for more information.

 ### Enabling Integration